Use of this website:

 - the name of your access provider.

 What data your browser sends to any website you call, you can see using these Websites.
 There is no merge of this data with other data sources.
 I can not get informed by your provider about you as the owner of the IP addresses stored here, because I have no right to information.
 The basis for this data processing is Art.
 6 para.
-1 lit. b GDPR, which allows the processing of data to fulfill a contract or pre-contractual measures.
+1 lit. b GDPR, allowing the processing of data to fulfill a contract or pre-contractual measures.

-- I use no analytics.
+- We use no analytics.

-- I use no social media plug-ins.
+- We use no social media plug-ins.

-- I use no web fonts.
+- We use no web fonts.

 Attorney at Law: